As Iraq War veterans enter VA hospitals, older veterans already in the system become the primary target of the deadly bacteria Acinetobacter Baumannii

 In the open source world of bacteria, everyone is working for the resistance.
 Ramping up the immunity of any single organism, while dramatically increasing the size of the population most susceptible to infection, only helps the enemy.
 To an aspiring superbug, war is anything but hell.

-Posted by Veterans Today on Jan 24 2007, With 0 Reads, Filed under Health.
+Posted by GPD on January 24, 2007, With 1575 Reads Filed under Health.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.